Bryan-Suelo/cwnp/CWS-101_questions.md

     > While RSSI is a common metric as well, engineers prefer dBm because it is an absolute power measurement, whereas RSSI is arbitrary and unique specified by WLAN vendors.

 ---

+# Chapter 2 - RF Hardware

+1. **What two fields make up an RF wave?**

+   _Electric and magnetic_
+   > The electric field forms the E-plane, and the magnetic field forms the H-plane.

+2. **Where are omnidirectional antennas typically placed within a target coverage area?**

+   _Central_
+   > Omnidirectional antennas are usually placed near the center of the coverage area since they radiate out in all directions around the antenna.

+3. **What kind of antenna is usually placed at the edge of the target coverage area?**

+   _Patch_
+   > Patch and panel antennas are considered semi-directional and are often placed at the edge of a coverage area, for example, on a wall.

+4. **What unit is used to measure antenna gain?**

+   _dBi_
+   > dBi is preferred by engineers for the measurement of antenna gain.
+It is relative value since the actual power depends on the amplitude of the input signal power and the metric is defined based on a comparison with an ideal radiator.

+5. **Which chart shows the top-down view of an antenna's propagation pattern?**

+   _Azimuth_
+   > The azimuth or horizontal chart shows the top-down view of the radiation pattern.

+6. **When are external antennas used for indoor deployments?**

+   _When specific coverage is needed_
+   > Most internal office deployments used internal AP antennas.
+When specific coverage patterns are required, external antennas may be used.

+7. **What type of antenna is typically internal to APs?**

+   _Omnidirectional_

+8. **Which one of the following antennas would be more likely used in a 4-kilometer bridge link?**

+   _Grid_
+   > Bridge links over greater distances usually use a parabolic dish or grid antenna.

+9. **What kind of gain is created by antennas?**

+    _Passive_
+    > Antennas create passive gain because they do not increase the amplitude of the RF signal received, but instead they focus it.

+10. **dBi compares a real antenna's gain to what theoretical antenna?**

+    _Isotropic_
+    > An isotropic radiator is an ideal theoretical antenna that radiates energy equally in all directions in a spherical pattern.